kervyi7/itpower/README.md

 ## Description:

-This is the landing page of the ITPower company developed by a designer and front-end developer (me).
-The page is working now [here](https://itpower.com.ua/), but soon will change design and new one will in new repository.
+This is the landing page for the ITPower company, developed by a designer and front-end developer (me).
+The page is currently live [here](https://itpower.com.ua/) and features a new design available in the [new repositoty](https://github.com/kervyi7/itpower2.0).

 ## Technologies: